 An Urban Community does not exercise optional powers.
-Under Articles L.5215-20 and L.5215-20-1 of the CGCT, an Urban Community exercises mandatory powers in matters of:
+Under articles L.5215-20 and L.5215-20-1 of the CGCT, an Urban Community exercises mandatory powers in matters of:

-- Economic, social and cultural expansion and development of the community space with: - creation, arrangement, maintenance and management of industrial, commercial, tertiary, trade, tourist, port and airport activity zones; - promoting tourism, including the creation of tourist offices; - economic development measures; - construction or development, maintenance, management and operation of equipment, equipment networks or cultural, socio-cultural, socio-educational, sports equipment when of community interest; - middle and high schools under the terms of Section I of Book II and Chapter I of Section II of Book IV, as well as Article L. 521-3 of the French Code de l'éducation; - program of support and aids for higher education and research institutions and research programs; - Outfitting the community space: - sector scheme and territorial consistency scheme, local urban development plans and documents; creation of concerted development zones of community interest and, pursuant to the opinion of the municipal councils, constitution of real property reserves of community interest; - organisation of mobility within the meaning of Articles L. 1231-1, L. 1231-8 and L. 1231-14 to L. 1231-16 of the French Code des transports, subject to Article L. 3421-2 of the same code; creation, development and maintenance of roads; signaling; parks and parking areas; urban transport plan; decriminalization of parking; - consideration of an overall outfitting programme and determination of development sectors in the sense of the French Code de l'urbanisme; - Balance of low-income housing on the community's territory: - local housing programme; - housing policy of community interest, financial assistance for low-income housing in the community interest, measures in favour of low-income housing in the community interest, measures in favour of lodging for excluded persons by works in the community interest; - programmed measures to improve housing, rehabilitation and absorption of unfit housing when in the community interest;
+- Economic, social and cultural expansion and development of the community space with: - creation, arrangement, maintenance and management of industrial, commercial, tertiary, trade, tourist, port and airport activity zones; - economic development measures; - construction or development, maintenance, management and operation of equipment, equipment networks or cultural, socio-cultural, socio-educational, sports equipment when of community interest: - middle and high schools under the terms of Section I of Book II and Chapter I of Section II of Book IV, as well as article L. 521-3 of the Education Code; - Outfitting the community space: - sector scheme and territorial consistency scheme, local urban development plans and documents; creation of concerted development zones of community interest and, pursuant to the opinion of the municipal councils, constitution of real property reserves of community interest; - organisation of urban transports in the sense of Chapter II of Section II of Act 82-1153 of 30 December 1982 orienting domestic transports, subject to the terms of article 46 of this law; creation or outfitting and maintenance of roads, signalling and parking facilities; - consideration of an overall outfitting programme and determination of development sectors in the sense of the Urban Development Code; - Balance of low-income housing on the community's territory: - local housing programme; - housing policy of community interest, financial assistance for low-income housing in the community interest, measures in favour of low-income housing in the community interest, measures in favour of lodging for excluded persons by works in the community interest; - programmed measures to improve housing, rehabilitation and absorption of unfit housing when in the community interest; - City policy in the community: - contractual structures for urban development, local development and economic and social insertion; - local delinquency prevention systems; - Management of services of collective interest: - sewage and water;

-- City policy in the community: - contractual structures for urban development, local development and economic and social insertion; - local delinquency prevention systems; - Management of services of collective interest: - sewage and water; - storm; - creation and extension of cemeteries, crematoriums and funerary sites; - slaughterhouses, slaughterhouse markets and markets of national interest; - fire and emergency services; - contribution to energetic transition; - management of urban heating or cooling networks; - concessions of public distribution of electricity and gas; - creation and maintenance of infrastructures for electric vehicles; - protection and upgrading of the environment and lifestyle policy: - collection and treatment of household and similar waste; - air pollution; - noise pollution; - support for measures to control energy needs; - management of aquatic environments and flood prevention; - management of halting areas for travellers.
+- creation and extension of cemeteries, crematoriums and funerary sites; - slaughterhouses, slaughterhouse markets and markets of national interest; - fire and emergency services; - protection and upgrading of the environment and lifestyle policy: - elimination of household and similar wastes; - air pollution; - noise pollution; - support for measures to control energy needs.